Proving symmetry of localized solutions and application to dihedral patterns in the planar Swift-Hohenberg PDE: Introduction

 \section{Introduction}

 In this paper, we develop a methodology for constructively proving the existence of symmetric solutions to PDEs.
 More specifically, we will focus on localized solutions on $\R^m$, that is solutions vanishing at infinity.
 This will include solutions possessing both space and non-space group symmetries.
+By space group (or crystallographic group) symmetry, we mean symmetries which combine the translational symmetry of a lattice together with other elemens such as directional flips, rotation, and screw axes (cf. \cite{JB_symmetries_1}).
+A complete presentation of all 230 space group and their properties is available at \cite{crys}.
 We will illustrate such an approach in the case of localized solutions in the planar Swift-Hohenberg PDE, for which we establish dihedral symmetries.
 In this work, we consider a class of autonomous semilinear PDEs of the form

 In the above, $\mathcal{G}$ is a symmetry group, $\mathbb{L}$ is a linear differential operator with constant coefficients, $\mathbb{G}$ is a polynomial operator of order $N_{\mathbb{G}} \in \mathbb{N}$ where $N_{\mathbb{G}} \geq 2$.
 That is, we can decompose it as a finite sum where $\mathbb{G}_i$ is a sum of monomials of degree $i$ in the components of $u$ and some of its partial derivatives.
 In particular, for $i \in \{2,\dots,N_{\mathbb{G}}\}$, $\mathbb{G}_i$ can be decomposed as follows where $\mathbb{G}_{i,j}$ is a linear differential operator with constant coefficients for all $j \in \{1, \dots, i\}$. $\mathbb{G}(u)$ depends on the derivatives of $u$ but we only write the dependency in $u$ for simplification.
 One model that fits the form of \eqref{eq : f(u)=0 on Hl_G} is the Swift-Hohenberg equation (SH).
 We wish to prove the existence, local uniqueness, and symmetry of localized stationary patterns in SH.
 By localized pattern, we mean a stationary solution $u = u(x)$ where $u(x) \to 0$ as $|x| \to \infty$.
 The SH equation is defined as